Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    Interface 2 defines the protocol specific behavior required to ingest a [=Streaming presentation=] composed of [=Manifest objects=] and [=Media objects=] to receiving entities.
 In this mode, the [=Ingest source=] prepares and delivers to the receiving entity all the [=Objects=] intended for consumption by a client.
 These are complete [=Streaming presentation=] including all manifest and media objects.

-   This interface is intended to be used by workflows which do not require active media processing post encoding.
+   This interface is intended to be used by workflows which do not require active media processing after encoding.
 It leverages the fact that many encoders provide HLS and DASH packaging capabilities and that the resulting packaged content can easily be transferred via HTTP to standard web servers.
 However, neither HLS nor DASH has specified how such a workflow is intended to work leaving the industry to self specify key decisions such as how to secure and authenticate ingest sources, who is responsible for managing the content life cycle, the order of operations, failover, robustness, etc. In most cases a working solution can be had using a readily available web server such as Nginx or Varnish and the standard compliment of HTTP Methods.
 In many cases Interface 2 simply documents what is considered industry best practice while attempting to provide guidance to areas less common.

    The requirements below encapsulate all needed functionality to support Interface 2.
 The requirements listed for Interface 1 (CMAF Ingest) in section [[#general_Protocol_Requirements_p1]] do not apply to Interface 2.
 General shared requirements are covered in section [general](#general).
 In case [[!MPEGCMAF]] media is used, the media track and segment formatting will be similar as defined in Interface 1.